Mature Masculine

 The Orphan is lost and can't find his way.
 The Homebody never ventures far enough to need navigation.
 The Mature Warrior navigates unfamiliar territory and helps others do the same.

-Navigation requires several capacities:
+Navigation requires six capacities:

 Orientation: The Warrior figures out where he is and which direction he needs to go.
 He reads signs and landmarks.